SumeetSingho123/SumeetSingho123/README.md

  * AI voice assistant.
  * AI home assistant.
  * AI in manfacturing.
-If any changes required please recommend with useful inputs.Thank you!
+If any changes required please recommend with useful inputs.

+Thank you!